aurelia/skeleton-navigation/skeleton-esnext-webpack/README.md

 npm start -- test.jest.watch
 ```

-### Karma + Jasmine
+### Karma + Jasmine 2

-Karma is also a powerful test runner, and combined with Jasmine it can be a pleasure to work with.
-Karma always runs in the browser.
+Karma is also a powerful test runner, which by default runs in the browser.
 This means that whatever works in real browsers, should also work the same way in the unit tests.
 But it also means the framework is heavier to execute and not as lean to work with.

+To ease transitioning between Jest and Karma, Jasmine 2 is configured with Jest's matchers.

-To create new Karma tests, create files with the extension `.spec.js`, either in the `src` directory or in the `test/karma-unit` directory.
+To create new Karma tests, create files with the extension `.spec.ts`, either in the `src` directory or in the `test/unit` directory.

 To run the Karma unit tests, run: